031-Avish/employee_managment/README.md

 + Run command -> node app.js <- in same directory as above.
 + Open the browser and type : localhost:5000

+### Features
++ View a list of all employees with their details.
++ Perform CRUD operations on employee records.
++ Filter employees based on various criteria.
++ Search for specific employees by their name.
++ Update or Delete any specific employee

+### Technology
++ React
++ Node
++ Html
++ Css
++ Express

 ### Demo Link
 [Visit demo website](https://presidio-emp-mgr3.onrender.com/)